Controlling gain with loss: Bounds on localizable entanglement in multi-qubit systems: Interacting 1D quantum spin models

 In the case of the XXZ model in a magnetic field along the $z$ direction with PBC, we assume $J^{zz}=\Delta J^{xy}$, where $\Delta$ signifies the $z$-anisotropy parameter, and denote the dimensionless field-strength by $g=h/J^{xy}$.
 For $-1\leq \Delta\leq 1$, the model undergoes a quantum phase transition from the XY phase to the ferromagnetic (FM) phase at the critical field strength $g_c=\pm(1+\Delta)$~\cite{Mikeska2004}.
-Similar to the TXY model, we fix $\Delta$ and investigate the correlation between $\langle E_{A_1A_2}\rangle$ and $E_{AB}$ deep inside the XY and the FM phases.
-The data is presented in Fig.~\ref{fig:fig8}B., which indicates qualitatively similar result as in the case of the TXY model.
-The fitted curve also has the form given in Eq.~(\ref{eq:xy_ordered_fit}), with $\lambda_0=-0.36\pm 0.045$, $\lambda_1=1.92 \pm 0.106$, and $\lambda_2=-0.70\pm 0.061 $.
-It is worthwhile to note that in the case of the XXZ model also, the overall relation between $\langle E_{A_1A_2}\rangle$ and $E_{A_1A_2:B}$ remains unaltered with a change in the value of $\Delta$.
+Similar to the TXY model, we fix $\Delta$ and investigate the correlation between $\langle E_{A_1A_2}\rangle$ and $E_{A_1A_2:B}$.
+The data for the variations of $E_{A_1A_2:B}$ and $\langle E_{A_1A_2}\rangle$ with $g$ using negativity are presented in Figs.~\ref{fig:fig8}(d) and (e), respectively, for $\Delta=0.5$, where the quantum phase transition is indicated ar $g_c=1.5$ via a sharp fall in the value of entanglement.
+Fig.~\ref{fig:fig8}(f) depicts the scatter plot of the points $\left(E_{A_1A_2}\rangle,E_{A_1A_2:B}\right)$ with negativity as entanglement measure, where the fitted curve has the same form as in Eq.~(\ref{eq:xy_ordered_fit}).
+Note that in the case of the XXZ model in an external field, both $E_{A_1A_2:B}$ and $\langle E_{A_1A_2}\rangle$ reduces to zero for $g>1.5$.
+Therefore, the $(E_{A_1A_2:B},\langle E_{A_1A_2}\rangle)$ data includes the point $(0,0)$, leading to $\lambda_0=0$ in the fitted curve.
+It is also worthwhile to note that in the case of the XXZ model also, the overall relation between $\langle E_{A_1A_2}\rangle$ and $E_{A_1A_2:B}$ remains unaltered with a change in the value of $\Delta$ within the mentioned region $-1\leq \Delta \leq 1$. \JK{All these results for the XXZ model qualitatively remain the same if the choice of entanglement measure is changed, with only a change in the fitting parameters (see Table.~\ref{tab:fitting_parameters})}.
+It is, therefore, clear from our numerical analysis that each of these 1D models can be classified by the variations of $\langle E_{A_1A_2}\rangle$ with $E_{A_1A_2:B}$, irrespective of the values of the system parameters as well as the system-size.